Ireland

 Salvia nemorosa

-This species of sage (Salvia nemorosa) originally comes from the steppe regions of Central and Eastern Europe.
-It forms richly flowering small clumps with straight, upright stems.
-In flowerbeds, it looks best in groups.
-Traditionally, it is planted as an accompaniment to roses due to their similar flowering time.
-However, it will also look great in mixed, drought-tolerant steppe plantings with grasses.
+This species of sage originally comes from the steppe regions of Central and Eastern Europe.
+It forms profusely flowering small clumps with straight upright stems.
+In flower beds, it looks best in groups.
+Traditionally, due to the identical flowering time, it is planted as a companion to roses.
+However, it will look just as good in mixed drought-loving steppe plantings with grasses.
 It lasts 7 days in a vase.
-The Caradonna cultivar stands out for its long flowering period and dark, almost black-purple stems with small purple flowers and dark purple bracts.
-If pruned after flowering, it will bloom again in late August and September.
+The cultivar Caradonna stands out with a long flowering period and dark, almost black-purple stems with tiny purple flowers and dark purple bracts.
+If we cut it back after flowering, it will bloom again in late August and September.

 Sold Out